 Why get usage-based insurance?

-Simply put, UBI is a great way to obtain cheaper car insurance for your vehicle.
-With a UBI plan, you pay for the kind of driving you actually do, instead of the driving the insurance company thinks you do.
+Simply put, UBI auto insurance is a great way to obtain cheaper car insurance for your vehicle.
+Also known as pay as you drive insurance, you pay for the kind of driving you actually do, instead of the driving the insurance company thinks you do.
 And if you're a careful driver, your premiums will reflect that.

 And there's another benefit: you get instant feedback on your driving habits.
 Many insurance companies have apps that give you real-time insights into how you drive and share recommendations on how you can become a better driver.